 - Reflect, discuss, and refine: Which one was the best?
 If the salted food was, did people still enjoy the dish?
 How much better was the experimental dish compared with the control dish.

 Now it’s your turn.
 Start playing with the scientific method in your everyday life, whether socializing, learning new stuff, or working.
 The approach will help you solve many problems systematically and accurately.
-At first, you might need to actively think about the different steps, but eventually, the thought process becomes second nature; you’ll own the scientific method.
+At first, you might need to think about the different steps actively, but eventually, the thought process becomes second nature; you’ll own the scientific method.